wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-integrations/develop-a-manual-task.md

             To explore a WSO2 MI-based manual task with arguments, try out the [Weather to Logs Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-logs-mi-manual-task) sample.
 For instructions, see the `readme.md` file in the sample repository.

             !!! info
-                When working on WSO2 MI projects and deploying a WSO2 MI integration as a manual task in Choreo, use the WSO2 MI automation mode.
+                When working on WSO2 MI projects and deploying a WSO2 MI integration as a manual task in {{ product_name }}, use the WSO2 MI automation mode.
 For details, see [Running the Micro Integrator in Automation Mode](https://apim.docs.wso2.com/en/latest/install-and-setup/install/running-the-mi-in-automation-mode/).

         === "Ballerina"
             To explore a Ballerina manual task with arguments, try out the [Weather to Email Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-email-integration) sample.
 For instructions, see the README.md file in the sample repository.